sbuergers/sustainable-recipe-recommender-website/README.md

 ![Greenhouse gas emissions of basic food categories (from Poore & Nemecek, 2018)](../static/basic_category_emissions.png)

 # Dive deeper
-If you are curious about exploring the environmental impact of recipes and different food categories further, want to know more about how ingredient labels and quantities were parsed from text data, or are interested in how the recipe recommendation system works, have a look at the blog.
+If you are curious about exploring the environmental impact of recipes and different food categories further, want to know more about how ingredient labels and quantities were parsed from text data, or are interested in how the recipe recommendation system works, have a look at [the blog](https://sustainable-recipe-recommender.herokuapp.com/blog).

 # Give feedback
 I am happy to receive feedback on how to improve sustainable recipe recommender, both in terms of user experience and anything related to data sources and processing.
-Just drop me an [email](mailto:sbuergers@gmail.com) at sbuergers at gmail dot com.
+Just drop me an [email](mailto:sbuergers@gmail.com) at sbuergers at gmail dot com or message me on github.

 # References
 1. Hannah Ritchie (2020) - "Environmental impacts of food production".
 Published online at OurWorldInData.org.
 Retrieved from: 'https://ourworldindata.org/environmental-impacts-of-food' [Online Resource]